Print

 • Ingredient Notes:

-• Ground turkey or chicken: The secret to seriously juicy & tender turkey or chicken meatballs is using the right poultry.
+• Ground turkey or chicken: The secret to seriously juicy and tender turkey or chicken meatballs is using the right poultry.
 Whether you decide to use ground chicken or turkey, it needs a decent fat content, otherwise the meatballs will dry out.
 Look for at least 93% lean, though if you can find 90-92%, that’s even better!
 If you’re purchasing from your grocery store’s butcher counter, ask for ground turkey/chicken thigh or dark meat.

-• Storage & Freezing:
+• Storage and Freezing:

-• Storage & Reheating: Leftover Italian wedding soup with chicken or turkey meatballs will keep, stored in the refrigerator, for up to 4-5 days.
+• Storage and Reheating: Leftover Italian wedding soup with chicken or turkey meatballs will keep, stored in the refrigerator, for up to 4-5 days.
 Transfer the cooled soup to an airtight container.
 Reheat in the microwave or on the stove top until warmed through.

 • Alternate Cooking Methods:

 • Instant Pot Italian Wedding Soup with Meatballs: Use your Instant Pot’s “Sauté” setting to cook the recipe according to Steps 1-4, above.
-Cover & seal the pressure cooker and cook on manual high pressure for 5 minutes – allow for 15-20 minutes for pressure to build.
+Cover and seal the pressure cooker and cook on manual high pressure for 5 minutes – allow for 15-20 minutes for pressure to build.
 Quick release the pot by carefully flicking the valve to its “venting” position.
-Stir in the kale & white beans – the residual heat from the pot should warm them up quickly.
+Stir in the kale and white beans – the residual heat from the pot should warm them up quickly.

-• Mix & form the turkey meatballs according to Step 1 of Recipe Directions, above.
+• Mix and form the turkey meatballs according to Step 1 of Recipe Directions, above.
 You can roll out the meatballs immediately or save the rolling for dinnertime; either way, the mixture will keep for up to 3 days in an airtight container in the refrigerator.
 (15 minutes active)